 - 1. Pump is being starved (heavy liquid cannot get to pump fast enough).
 Increase suction pipe size or reduce length. - 2.
-Pump is cavitating (liquid vaporizing in the suction - Viking line).
+Pump is cavitating (liquid vaporizing in the suction line).
 Increase suction pipe size or reduce length.
 If pump is above the liquid, raise the liquid level closer to the pump.
 If the liquid is above the pump, increase the head of liquid. - 3.
-Check alignment. - May have a bent shaft or rotor tooth.
-Straighten or replace. - Relief valve chatter.
+Check alignment. - 4.
+May have a bent shaft or rotor tooth.
+Straighten or replace. - 5.
+Relief valve chatter.
 Increase pressure setting. - 6.
 May have to anchor base or piping to eliminate or reduce vibration. - 7.
-May be a foreign object trying to get into the pump through the suction port. - Mag Drive pumps ONLY: The magnetic coupling has - decoupled.
-Shut off and let cool, then restart.

-D. Pump not up to capacity.

-- Starving or cavitating.
-Increase suction pipe size or reduce length.

-- 2. Strainer partially clogged.

-- Air leak in suction piping or along pump shaft.

-- Running too slowly.
-Check the motor is running at the correct speed and that it is wired correctly.

-- 5. Bypass line around pump partially open.

-- 6. Relief valve set too low or stuck open.

-- 7. Pump is worn out.

-- 8. Too much end clearance.

-- 9. Head position incorrect.
-See Figure A3

-E. Pump takes too much power.

-- 1. Running too fast.
-Verify the motor speed, reducer ratio, sheave size, and other drive components are correct for the application? - 2.
-The liquid is too viscous for the size of the unit.
+May be a foreign object trying to get into the pump through the suction port. - 8.
+Mag Drive pumps ONLY: The magnetic coupling has decoupled.
+Shut off and let cool, then restart. - D. Pump not up to capacity. - 1.
+Starving or cavitating.
+Increase suction pipe size or reduce length. - 2.
+Strainer partially clogged. - PUI3.
+Air leak in suction piping or along pump shaft. - Running too slowly.
+Check the motor is running at the correct speed and that it is wired correctly. - 5.
+Bypass line around pump partially open. - 6.
+Relief valve set too low or stuck open. - 7.
+Pump is worn out. - 8.
+Too much end clearance. - Head position incorrect.
+See Figure A3. - 10.
+ProPortTM casing ONLY: Ensure that internal circulation plugs were installed correctly for application conditions. - E. Pump takes too much power. - KIN91.
+Running too fast.
+Verify the motor speed, reducer ratio, sheave size, and other drive components are correct for the application? - The liquid is too viscous for the size of the unit.
 Heat the liquid to reduce viscosity, increase the pipe size, slow down the pump, or use a larger motor. - 3.
 Discharge pressure higher than calculated.
 Verify with a pressure gauge.
 Increase size or reduce length of pipe, reduce speed (capacity), or get bigger motor. - 4.
 Packing gland drawn down too tight. - 5.
 Pump misaligned. - 6.
-Extra clearance on pumping elements may not be sufficient for operating conditions.
+Extra clearance on pumping elements may not be - Sufficient for operating conditions.
 Check parts for evidence of drag or contact in pump and increase clearance where necessary. - 7.
-System pressure relief valve is set too high. - 8.
-Bushings have locked to shaft or pin, or the liquid has set up in the pump.

-F. Rapid Wear.
+System pressure relief valve is set too high. - Bushings have locked to shaft or pin, or the liquid has set up in the pump. - F. Rapid Wear.